What is Online Submission?

 - Moodle Assignment – activity available within Moodle

 - Workflow – can also be used for alternative forms of submission but require closer management.

-Following the originality comparison, Turnitin generates an originality score that indicates the percentage of text in the submitted document found in the searched targets, and an ‘Originality Report’ that indicates all the matching text in a submitted document and shows the source(s) of the matches.
+Following the originality comparison, Turnitin (Feedback Studio) generates an originality score that indicates the percentage of text in the submitted document found in the searched targets, and an ‘Originality Report’ that indicates all the matching text in a submitted document and shows the source(s) of the matches.

 Moodle Assignment – You can set-up and use the Moodle Assignment module in Moodle for formative assessment, tracking tutorials, just reminding students of due dates, facilitating student e-submission, providing non-OAT tutor feedback etc.